+Highway Commissioner these are the following maintenance responsibilities:

 - Asphalt Patching

 - Asphalt Resurfacing

 - Drainage

 - Gravel Shouldering

 - Road Striping

 - Roadside Mowing

 - Litter Pick Up

 - Tree Trimming

 - Winter Snow & Ice Removal

 - Traffic Control Signing

 The Township also offers these additional services:

-- Scheduled Brush Pick Up

-- Street Sweeping

-- Wood Chip Program

-- Underground utility markings for J.U.L.I.E.
-Program

-Your Highway Department is equipped to handle most of these duties and to contract some with private enterprise.
+- Scheduled Brush Pick Up - Street Sweeping - Wood Chip Program - Underground utility markings for J.U.L.I.E.
+Program Your Highway Department is equipped to handle most of these duties and to contract some with private enterprise.
 We have excellent intergovernmental cooperation with the municipalities in and around township boundaries.
 Manpower and equipment are often exchanged to make all of us more efficient.
 Providing these services as your local government, the Highway Department works to protect our environment and ensure removal of public safety hazards on our roads.
 The following pages will detail the scope of the Highway Department, how its various programs works, and how you, the taxpayer, can assist us and benefit from our services.

-Government Working Together

-Commissioner Gary Muehlfelt and the Milton Township Highway Department maintain a good working relationship with DuPage County, DuPage County Sheriff's Office, and the Cities, Villages, Park Districts, Fire Departments and School Districts throughout our community.
-The Milton Township Highway Department was instrumental in getting all nine townships into an intergovernmental agreement with DuPage County DOT to secure the best possible price for bulk rock salt.
+Government Working Together Commissioner Gary Muehlfelt and the Milton Township Highway Department maintain a good working relationship with DuPage County, DuPage County Sheriff's Office, and the Cities, Villages, Park Districts, Fire Departments and School Districts throughout our community.
+The Milton Township Highway Department was instrumental in getting all nine townships entered into an intergovernmental agreement with DuPage County Division of Transportation to secure the best possible price for bulk rock salt.